Maternal, Newborn & Child Health

 maternal survival rate for women admitted to Kiwoko Hospital maternity ward.

-survival in the Nakaseke Hospital special care baby unit in 2021.
+survival in the Nakaseke Hospital special care baby unit.

 Hand in hand